 Farmer’s World is a play-to-earn NFT game where users can build farms, buy resources, acquire tools, and create a thriving virtual ecosystem.
 Users can earn three in-game tokens: Food (FWW), Wood (FWF), and Gold (FWG) on the WAX blockchain.
 Players can exchange their tokens for other resources or sell them on the marketplace to make money.

 The demand for blockchain-based NFT games and gaming systems has risen over the past year, and many exciting roles exist in the game development industry to become involved in this space.
-According to the Bureau of Labor Statistics, here are some projected growth rates for occupations that may be in the NFT gaming industry from 2023 to 2033:
+According to the US Bureau of Labor Statistics, here are some projected growth rates for occupations that may be in the NFT gaming industry from 2024 to 2034:

 Game development companies are recruiting professionals to help in areas including game design and development, coding, game testing, creative roles, and more.